zorzalerrante/datagramas/README.md

 ## Next Steps?

+In no particular order:

+  * Facet data with small-multiples or visualization widgets (in a similar way to seaborn's FacetGrid).
   * Build a plug-in structure to define behavior at visualization events (e.g., tooltips, callbacks).
- * Facet data with small-multiples or visualization widgets.
   * Bundle a tooltip library (for instance, [d3-tip](https://github.com/Caged/d3-tip)).
   * Allow to export template versions of visualizations+data (e.g., export to gist).
+  * Events.
+Actually this is supported currently (see the Data Portraits links below), but it is not exposed (nor used) in any of the included visualizations.
+  * Improve the legend support.
+Currently legend positioning is not smart, and legend activation is not automatic for charts.
+  * Support other bundled layouts/plugins with d3.js.
+  * Support layers in the cartography module.

 ## About the name